ViniciusTavares/Push-Notifications-With-Payload/README.md

 console.log(JSON.stringify(subscription));
 ```

-If you have any doubts I really recommend the official documentation for push notifications on Chrome.
+If you have any doubts I really recommend the official documentation for pushing notifications on Chrome.
 Take a look at the end of this file to see some very useful links.

 Now, let's start our project!